The Race to Save the Last Piece of a City's Chinatown

 Rancho Cucamonga’s Chinatown, Moy says, began in the 1880s as a small settlement of wooden houses built to accommodate the many Chinese workers in the area, who found employment on local farms and vineyards.

 Today, all that’s left of the settlement is the so-called China House, built shortly after a fire ravaged much of the community in 1919.

-A little over a year ago, the CVWD arranged for a structural engineering firm to inspect the structure.
-The firm concluded the building was both structurally unsound and a safety hazard and recommended its immediate removal.
+In 2012, the CVWD arranged for a structural engineering firm to inspect the structure.
+The firm concluded the building was both structurally unsound and a safety hazard, and recommended its immediate removal.

 Working with the city, the CVWD discussed ways to save materials from the building for future use, should it be demolished, and to build a monument recognizing the historic site.

-A report was also completed late last year, outlining the building’s history and condition.
+A report was also completed in late 2012, outlining the building’s history and condition.
 But the report, Moy says, did not fully recognize the cultural and architectural significance of the building.

-Earlier this year, city officials red-tagged the building as unsafe and required the CVWD to take action on the structure by Feb.
-14, according to CVWD’s assistant general manager Jo Lynne Russo-Pereyra.
+Earlier in 2013, city officials red-tagged the building as unsafe and required the CVWD to take action on the structure by February 14, according to CVWD’s assistant general manager Jo Lynne Russo-Pereyra.
 The CVWD requested, and was granted, a 60-day extension.